rmorison/rmorison.github.io/content/posts/bringing-up-backstage.md

 htpasswd -bn backstage change-this-password >>.htpasswd
 ````

-Before you bring up your, be sure to point a domain name at your server's public IP address.
+Before you bring up your server, be sure to point a domain name at your server's public IP address.
 The Let's Encrypt ssl cert validation will fail if you don't.

 With that done,